Ktiseos-Nyx/Webp_Gui_Converter/README.md

 **Quickly convert your PNG, JPG, JPEG, TIFF, and BMP images to the modern WebP format.
 Optimize images for the web, reduce file sizes, and save disk space!**

 This project offers a user-friendly Graphical User Interface (GUI) for easy, visual batch conversion of images.

-A command-line interface (CLI) is also planned for future development to support automated workflows.
+A command-line interface (CLI) is also offered to support automated workflows.

 **Join our Discord community!** [https://discord.gg/HhBSvM9gBY](https://discord.gg/HhBSvM9gBY)